Skip to main content

 In the Responses API, tool definitions use a flat structure (name and parameters at the top level) rather than the nested function wrapper used in Chat Completions.
 See Responses API for details.

-During the tool information retrieval phase, Qwen3-Omni-Flash differs from other models in two ways:
+During the tool information retrieval phase, Qwen3.5-Omni and Qwen3-Omni-Flash differ from other models in two ways:

 • Streaming output is required: Set stream=True when retrieving tool information.